tomasz0808/holidayService/README.md

 ## Requirements
  - Maven
  - Java JRE 1.8 or higher
- - Holiday API key (**not added to this repository**), free key can be acquired [here](https://holidayapi.com/)
+ - Holiday API key (**not added to this repository**), free key can be acquired [here](https://holidayapi.com/).

 ## Specification
 Service method:
- - POST /searchHoliday - returns next holiday after given date that occured at the same day in two different countries.
+ - POST /searchHoliday - returns next holiday names and date that occured at the same day in two different countries after the date provided in the request.

 Service consumes and produces JSON format.
-## Sample request:
+## Sample request
 ```
 {
 	"name1": "PL",